Bacondish2023/model_compiler_for_papyrusrt/README.md

 1. Select "Open Projects from File System..."
 (Wizard appears)
 1. Select model directory on the wizard
 1. Click "Finish" button on the wizard(The wizard disappears)
-1. Double-click "Sample" on Project Explorer
+1. Double-click "Example" on Project Explorer

 ![How to Open Model](doc/user_guide/image/how_to_open_model.png)